-Teaching patterns to your child goes hand in hand with teaching him how to sort.
+Teaching patterns to your child goes hand in hand with teaching them how to sort.
 Both activities rely on seeing the characteristics and attributes a set of items has in common.

 Ways to Sort Items

-Toddlers and preschoolers start sorting early on when they put all their green toys in one pile and all their red ones in a different pile (or whatever colors they choose).
-They’re sorting by the attribute of color.
+Toddlers and preschoolers start sorting early on when they put their various toys in color-oriented piles.
 Color is just one of many attributes to look at.
 Others include:

 Connecting Sorting and Patterns